afzaal-ahmad-zeeshan/FilesReplicator/FilesReplicator/docs/Parser.md

 * `-` - Means a hardcode named file.
 * `^` - Means a file that uses parent directory's name.
 * `@` - Comes before the resources group.
 The content after this character is for the resource list.
+* A new line inside the directory means the children list is finished.

 > More items and structures to be added as the library grows.